 Our ever-changing and developing world has resulted in habitat loss for many animals.
 Word spreads quickly in nature.
 Before long, a large variety of creatures will view your pond as a secure, healthy sanctuary.

 Depending on where you live, you could have all sorts of insects, amphibians, birds and mammals frequenting your little piece of paradise.
-Bee gardens are especially important, given the rapid decline in honey bee populations in recent years.

 4. Ponds are Ecological Hotspots for Biodiversity